Array Formulas in Quire Permalink

 subtasks.timeSpent - subtasks.estimated

-Array formulas with basic calculations
+Array formulas support all basic numeric operators:

-, it equals [3h, 2h, 1h]
+[3h, 2h, 1h]

 Using an array formula: